 If a typical 3-bed semi-detached house needed 100% cavity-wall tie repairs to each of the 3 elevations the cost would be approx. £1,500 + VAT.
 A good building survey will identify any potential or existing problems.

-Find out about our surveying services
+Read our blog on Cavity Wall Insulation Find out about our surveying services